sergiocortessat/sergiocortessat/README.md

 ### HAKUNA MATATA

 License Copyright (c) 2021 sergiocortessat
 Permission is hereby granted, free of charge, to any person reading this to take a deep breath.
 Enjoy all that surrounds you.
 We are all forms of life going through this river.
-So just make sure you notice lifes beautiful dichotomy.
+So just make sure you notice life's beautiful dichotomy.